 Previously known types of coronaviruses appear to trigger some immunity.
 Studies show that people are protected against the coronaviruses that cause the common cold for up to a year after an infection.
 And our bodies have antibodies against the virus that causes severe acute respiratory syndrome (SARS) for up to 4 years.

 Most people who've recovered from COVID-19 have antibodies against the virus.
 But there's no evidence that this will protect them if they're exposed to it again or come in contact with a new strain of the virus.

 Early on, some researchers thought the antibodies in convalescent plasma (the liquid part of blood) from people who’ve recovered from COVID-19 might help people who are sick with the disease.
 But the World Health Organization now advises against it.
 Researchers say convalescent plasma doesn’t improve survival or lessen the need for a ventilator.

 Herd immunity happens when a large part of the population -- the herd -- is immune to a virus.
 This can happen either because these people got vaccinated or had already been infected.
 Herd immunity makes it harder for a virus to spread.
 So even those who haven't been sick or vaccinated have some protection.

 Early in the pandemic, it was hoped that herd immunity might be possible, but the rate at which the virus spread and mutated eventually made it apparent that it wouldn’t happen.

 How Do We Test for Immunity?

 Antibody tests, also called serology tests, measure antibodies to coronavirus in the blood.
-If you have antibodies, it means you've been exposed to the virus and your immune system has made antibodies against it.
+If you have antibodies, it means you've been vaccinated or exposed to the virus and your immune system has made antibodies against it.
 Antibody tests are different from the tests doctors use to check for the virus itself.